'Unspeakable horror': the attacks on Hiroshima and Nagasaki - RFI

 Of 50,000 radiation victims from both cities studied by the Japanese-US Radiation Effects Research Foundation, about 100 died of leukaemia and 850 suffered from radiation-induced cancers.

-The foundation found no evidence however of a "significant increase" in serious birth defects among survivors' children.
+The group found no evidence however of a "significant increase" in serious birth defects among survivors' children.

 - The aftermath -